anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 * Some of you might not find these hikes as beautiful, so we did ninety percent of them around sunset.
 Doing them around sunset made a huge difference.
 Those spectacular sunsets, pink hues on the other side, I can't put it in words.
 And the other thing was our main goal was to stay active and spend some time in nature.
 <br>
 <br>
-* I usually chose light and moderately trafficked ones, leaving the few heavily trafficked ones we did on weekdays.
+* I usually chose light and moderately trafficked ones, leaving the few heavily trafficked ones which we did on weekdays.
 <br>
 <br>
 * In the morning vs. afternoon debate, afternoons faired much better when it comes down to finding a parking spot.
 I always thought that morning was the best time to go hiking.
 I am afraid I was wrong.
 Afternoon means lesser crowds and easily available parking.